CobayaSampler/cobaya/docs/cosmo_external_likelihood_class.rst

 You can also implement an optional ``close`` method doing whatever needs to be done at the end of the sampling (e.g. releasing memory).

-The default settings for your likelihood are specified in a ``my_likelihood.yaml`` file in the same folder as the class module, for example
+The default settings for your likelihood are specified in a ``MyLikelihood.yaml`` file in the same folder as the class module, for example

 .. code:: yaml

     likelihood:
-      mylikes.my_likelihood:
+      __self__:
         cl_file: /path/do/data_file
         # Aliases for automatic covariance matrix
         renames: [myOld]